XanderBert/Unreal-Engine-Learning-Agents-Learning-Environment/README.md

 ## Initial Setup

-First create a new Unrea Engine project with version 5.3 or highter.
+First create a new Unreal Engine project with version 5.3 or higher.
 You should make a C++ project to be able to follow this write up.

 Then we need to enable the plugin and add private and public DependencyModuleNames